 Skip to content

-Home ยป How to Make a Repair List for an Investment House
+Home » How to Make a Repair List for an Investment House

 How to Make a Repair List for an Investment House

 When making the initial repair list, you must know what’s important and what’s not.
 Often the power is off, and the water is disconnected, so everything you do will be an estimate.
-You need to note the big items that need repairs, but don’t worry about one or two small things.
+You need to note the big items that need repairs but don’t worry about one or two small things.
 The goal is not to make a detailed punch list for your contractor but to gauge the overall cost of the renovation.

 The Process

-As you do your walkthrough, keep a running total of the repair cost.
-You can keep this in your head or jot it down on a pad while you walk around.
-I use my phone’s calculator and add it as I go.
-This running total should be a very rough estimate of the repair costs and should combine materials and labor.
 Your ultimate goal is to understand how much more you will need to spend to get the house rent ready so that you can make your offer.
-You are not making a detailed list for the workers to use.
+You are looking for serious issues and not making a detailed list for the workers to use.
 Costs you add to this total should never be less than $100, and your final number should be rounded up to the next $1,000 (note: that is rounded up).

 After doing this for a while, you will have a good idea of what things cost, but you still need to keep up with trends.
 I recently estimated a roof at $5,000, which turned out to be $8,500.
 Prices have been creeping up, and it had been some time since I needed a roof.